Speakers

 Charles Elliott is a Senior Research Engineering Lead, Google Public Sector leading initiatives that transform education through the power of technology, particularly generative AI.
 Building on a successful consulting career focused on Big Data, Analytics, and AI, Charles now leverages his extensive expertise to guide educational institutions and ed-tech companies in realizing the potential of personalized learning at scale.
 With over 15 years of experience, he specializes in bridging cutting-edge cloud solutions with the specific needs of the education and research sectors.
 As a trusted advisor, he empowers organizations to enhance learning experiences, improve accessibility, and drive measurable educational outcomes.
 His work spans early childhood education, machine learning applications, and strategic cloud implementation, with a focus on leveraging generative AI to unlock new possibilities in transforming public sector organizations.

-Director, East.
-Education, State and Local Government
+Managing Director, U.S. Education, State and Local Government

 Google Public Sector

-Director, East.
-Education, State and Local Government
+Managing Director, U.S. Education, State and Local Government

 Google Public Sector